-Propulsion is a vast pastureland in the field of naval architecture.
+Propulsion is vast pastureland in the field of naval architecture.
 But before delving deeper, it is crucial to go through the fundamentals in the geometry of ship propeller.

-What does a ship propeller looks like?
+What does a ship propeller look like?

 Propeller Hub or Boss

 Analogous to a traditional table fan, a ship propeller has a central boss which is like the backbone of the entire arrangement.
 It mates with the rotating shaft which corroborates with the engine room mechanism.
-The shaft transmits the power delivered from the engine (with losses, of course!) and in turn rotates the blades mounted on the hub/boss.
+The shaft transmits the power delivered from the engine (with losses, of course!) and in turn, rotates the blades mounted on the hub/boss.
 Detailed studies of hydrodynamic behaviour of propellers in different water conditions have shown that the delivered thrust and thus the resultant efficiency is inversely proportional to the size/diameter of the boss.
-Thus, modern designs have evolved with smaller yet stronger boss so as also to maintain a safety trade-off in terms of strength.
+Thus, modern designs have evolved with the smaller yet stronger boss so as also to maintain a safety trade-off in terms of strength.
 Figure 2 below shows a simple illustration.

 To a commoner, blades are synonymous with the propellers themselves.
 Blades are mounted on the hub similar to thin aerofoil sections which can create a hydrodynamic lift required to produce thrust.
 Over time blades have evolved into innumerable designs and shapes foiled, twisted and torqued in a typical manner apt for the vessel at design speed and displacement.